-Oberheiden, P.C. is a federal defense law firm with a nationwide presence that represents all types of healthcare providers in Medicare, Medicaid, Tricare, and Department of Labor (DOL) investigations.
-With a team that includes nationally-recognized defense attorneys, former federal prosecutors, and the only former federal trial judge currently in private practice, the firm has amassed an impressive record of results in high-stakes federal cases.
+Oberheiden, P.C. is a federal defense law firm with a nationwide presence, including Oregon, that represents all types of healthcare providers in Medicare, Medicaid, Tricare, and Department of Labor (DOL) investigations.
+With a team that includes nationally recognized defense attorneys, former federal prosecutors, and the only former federal trial judge currently in private practice, the firm has amassed an impressive record of results in high-stakes federal cases.

-If your Oregon healthcare practice or medical business is under investigation, it is imperative that you seek legal representation promptly.
+If your Oregon healthcare practice or medical business is under investigation, it is imperative that you get a healthcare fraud attorney and seek legal representation immediately.
 These investigations can move quickly, and federal prosecutors have a mandate to aggressively pursue charges against providers suspected of Medicare, Medicaid, Tricare, and DOL fraud.
 Even if you are not being accused of intentionally overbilling the government, unintentional billing violations could still lead to civil charges, and a finding of civil liability could mean recoupments, fines, treble (triple) damages, pre-payment review, program exclusion, and other penalties.

 10 Common Allegations in Federal Healthcare Fraud Allegations